Come and Knock on Their Door! Secrets of ‘Three’s Company’ Uncovered (Exclusive)

 “At the same time,” he continues, “it became and stayed a Top 10 hit because it was hysterical farce that made people laugh out loud.
 Once John Ritter’s physical comedy took over, and the show became more of a comedy misunderstanding — sexual and otherwise — it gave people a chance to feel liberated through laughter.
 The thing about Three’s Company is that people always assume the worse about others, and whether it was Mr. Roper fearing they were having orgies or whatever, it kind of showed us how we do jump to conclusions.
 Unless it’s a really sort of tragic situation, in general, there’s something innately funny about that.”

-Not quite so funny was the behind-the-scenes drama that took place on the series, tearing relationships apart and threatening the longevity of Three’s Company as a whole — as will be detailed in what follows below.
+Not quite so funny was the behind-the-scenes drama that took place on the series, tearing relationships apart and threatening the longevity of Three’s Company as a whole.

 Be sure to check out and subscribe to our Classic TV & Film Podcast for interviews with your favorite stars!

 1 of 11

 4 of 11